gits2501/twiz/EXAMPLES.md

   })
 ```

-When we get the `access token` in our promise then twiz gets api data and calls your onEnd callback with that data and response stream.
+When we get the `access token` in our promise then twiz gets api data and calls your `onEnd(..)` callback with that data and response stream.
-So we've sent the rendered html with user.name from data we got from  twitter's statuses/update.json
+So we've sent the rendered html with `user.name` from data we got from  twitter's `statuses/update.json`
 api.
-When you are specifying the onEnd function then it must end the response or else the request will hang.
+When you are specifying the `onEnd(..)` function then it must end the response or else the request will hang.

 Also if your workflow requires front-end template rendering.
-You can instead on res.render use :
+You can instead of `res.render(..)` use :
 ```js
 res.redirect(302,'/signedInUI');  // redirects the client to the signedInUI template
 ```